 Travel up the hill to Cobh Cathedral and its 49 bell Carillon, the largest in Ireland and Great Britain and one of the best examples of its genre.

-Finish off your day in Cobh with dinner in Gilbert's Bistro in the historical Pearse Square and take a stroll down to the famous Rob Roy a well-known traditional Irish pub with regular traditional music sessions.
+Finish off your day in Cobh with dinner on the deck at The Quay's restaurant and take a stroll down to the famous Rob Roy a well-known traditional Irish pub with regular traditional music sessions.

 Return to Fota Island Resort and unwind in their luxurious surroundings.